 In today’s increasingly digitized world, computer forensics plays an important role in both civil and criminal trials.

-Computer forensics experts have found critical evidence on seized computers in cases ranging from corporate fraud to organized crime activities to terrorism, leading to numerous successful criminal indictments and convictions.
+Computer forensics expert witnesses have found critical evidence on seized computers in cases ranging from corporate fraud to organized crime activities to terrorism, leading to numerous successful criminal indictments and convictions.
 With regard to matters related to computer forensics, DisputeSoft responds only to inquiries from litigation attorneys.
 Unfortunately, we are unable to respond to inquiries from individuals.

 Forensic Imaging of Computers and Systems

 Forensic imaging of hard drives and other digital storage devices plays a key role in the preservation of evidence.
 Forensic analysis of a computer or system can yield a wealth of valuable evidence, including business records, emails, names and addresses, and deleted files, together with create dates, last modified dates, and other telltale metadata.
 At DisputeSoft, our computer forensics experts have the training, skills and experience to provide the forensics assistance you require.
 Our practice leader in this area is an EnCase Certified Examiner (EnCE), a key certification from industry leader Guidance Software.
 Reports using EnCase software have been accepted by many courts in criminal and civil matters.
 Our experts also have extensive experience with other industry-standard forensic tools, including FTK and Paraben.

 How We Can Help